dji-sdk/Mobile-SDK-Doc/source/cn/introduction/product_introduction.md

 * How they connect to a mobile device
 * What wireless technology they use to connect with the aircraft
-* Whether they have built-in GPS
+* Whether they have GPS built-in
 * If they can output secondary video
-* If they can be used in a dual master/slave configuration (one RC controls the aircraft while the other RC controls the gimbal and camera)
+* If they can be used in a dual configuration (one flys the aircraft while the other controls the gimbal and camera)

-Remote Controllers using WiFi to connect to a mobile device, will act as a WiFi access point and need to be joined in the mobile device's network settings.
+Remote Controllers that use WiFi to connect to the mobile device will act as a WiFi access point and will need to be joined.

 <html><table class="table-aircraft-comparison">
 <thead><tr><th colspan="9"><b>Remote Controller Comparison</th></tr></thead>